MALIGNANT MELANOMA & SSD

 TREATMENT OPTIONS FOR MALIGNANT MELANOMA

 Fortunately, there are various treatment options available for those suffering from malignant melanoma.
-These treatments include radiation therapy, chemotherapy, targeted therapy and surgery.
-Each treatment has its own advantages and disadvantages, so it is important to discuss all the options with your doctor before deciding on the best course of action.
+These treatments include radiation therapy, chemo, targeted therapy and surgery.
+Each treatment has its own advantages, so it is important to discuss all the options with your doctor before deciding on the best course of action.

 Surgery to remove the tumor is the main treatment for all stages of melanoma.
-Your surgeon will make a wide excision around the tumor to remove the melanoma and some of the normal tissue that surround it.
+Your surgeon will make a wide cut around the tumor to remove the melanoma and some of the normal tissue that surrounds it.
 Then, doctors perform a skin graft.
 A skin graft takes skin from another part of your body to replace the removed skin and cover the wound from surgery.

 These treatment options can help patients to fight off their cancer and improve their quality of life.
 Some patients also choose to undergo a stem cell transplant.
 Stem cell treatment helps improve and reset damaged skin cells.
-The therapy locates the pigment containing cells, known as melanocytes, and reduces their damaging movement.
+The therapy locates the pigment containing cells and reduces their movement.

 SSDI & SSI BENEFITS FOR MALIGNANT MELANOMA